 The pre-ART retention interventions each have quite an impact on averting DALYs.
 Of these interventions, the maximum impact scenario of Improved Care, the intervention preventing loss from pre-ART care was most impactful (1,949,321 DALYs averted), followed closely by the maximum impact scenario of the Pre-ART Outreach intervention that re-engages anyone lost from pre-ART care (1,825,372 DALYs averted).
 Interestingly, the maximum impact Improved Care intervention is only slightly more expensive than the maximum impact Pre-ART Outreach intervention; this is due to the cost of additional testing retaining individuals in pre-ART care incurs ($983.26m vs. $689.03m).
 If we compare the POC CD4 intervention against the VCT POC CD4 intervention, we see that the former is less impactful and also cheaper than the latter (1,352,379 DALYs averted at a cost of $498.27m vs. 1,434,508 DALYs averted at a cost of $527.20m).
 The reasoning behind this is that the VCT POC CD4 intervention immediately links all individuals testing through VCT and provides them with a POC CD4 test; whereas, the POC CD4 intervention applies only to individuals who have entered pre-ART care.
 That is, patients that have successfully linked to care.
 Thus, without perfect linkage POC CD4 testing involves testing fewer individuals.
 As previously mentioned, the ART retention interventions are not quite so impactful as few individuals ever initiate ART.
-However, both scenarios of the ART Outreach intervention are more impactful and more expensive (by increasing the total life-years spent on ART) than the dherence interventions.
+However, both scenarios of the ART Outreach intervention are more impactful and more expensive (by increasing the total life-years spent on ART) than the adherence interventions.

+The Impact of Bundles Of Interventions

-Our results from the univariate analysis indicate that there is no single high-impact low-cost intervention, highlighting that there is no single point of weakness along the cascade of care but rather deficiencies throughout. that
+Our results from the univariate analysis indicate that there is no single high-impact low-cost intervention, highlighting that there is no single point of weakness along the cascade of care but rather deficiencies throughout.
+An optimal combination of interventions can be found by simulating all possible combinations of interventions and selecting those that, at each budget level, provide the greatest increase in health.
+We did this for all the ‘realistic’ interventions and imposed the additional constraint that, once an intervention has been included in the combination at one budget level it cannot be removed at higher budget levels.
+Figure 4.

 A combination of six interventions averts 4.45m DALYs at a cost of $353 per DALY averted.
 The interventions used are ART Outreach ($310 per DALY averted), POC CD4 ($346 per DALY averted), VCT POC CD4 ($347 per DALY averted), Linkage ($348 per DALY averted), Pre-ART Outreach ($351 per DALY averted) and Adherence ($353 per DALY averted).
 These interventions, strengthening linkage, pre-ART retention and ART retention, greatly improve care and reduce the total DALYs accrued by HIV-positive individuals.

 If we compare the cost and impact of our combination of interventions (figure 4), with the results of our univariate analysis (figure 3), we see that our combination of interventions produces 88% of the impact of the realistic Universal Test and Treat intervention (4,450,326 vs. 5,078,370 DALYs averted) at 44% of the cost per DALY averted ($363 vs. $803 per DALY averted), shown in figure 5.

++ say something about the distributuion of deaths under each of these scenario (do they tackle different pieces of the ‘pie’).